 MAIN > FUNCTION LIST > SERVO SETUP > REVERSE > Select Control Surface.
-(Servos not installed)
+(Servos are connected to the receiver but not installed in the aircraft)

 - Left Aileron, Right Aileron, Right Flap and Left Flap are UP. - Elevator and Rudder are DOWN. - There several sub sub menus as part of the servo setup scree. - When first selected SERVO SETUP you see the TRAVEL screen. - Scroll over TRAVEL and click. - Scrolling the wheel will run through TRAVEL, SUBTRIM, REVERSE, SPEED, ABSLOUTE TRAVEL and BALANCE. - Select REVERSE, move the sticks slowly, and reverse if necessary.